Analysis | What are War Bonds and Why Did Ukraine Sell Them?

 3. How have war bonds been used through history?

 The U.K. most famously sold National War Bonds to help fund its participation in World War I. They paid a yield of 5% and the sale was supported by a huge advertising campaign intended to inspire patriotic fervor.
 When they were redeemed almost a century later, they were still owned by 120,000 investors.
 The U.S. sold “liberty bonds” during World War I and “defense bonds” during World War II.
-They were recast as war bonds after the bombing of Pearl Harbor and were bought by over 84 million Americans.
+The latter were recast as war bonds after Japan’s bombing of Pearl Harbor, which provoked the U.S. to enter the war, and were bought by more than 84 million Americans.

 4. Are there modern equivalents?

 Governments have used patriotic appeals to try to sell a wide range of novel debt instruments in difficult times.
 Italy sold bonds backed by revenue from the country’s national lottery in 2001 when it was the European Union’s most indebted nation.
 Greece attempted in 2012 to sell “diaspora bonds” to draw in funds from citizens living abroad during the depths of that country’s debt crisis.
-In 2015, after the price of oil sank by half, Russia looked at selling bonds to ordinary people at the post office to plug its finances.
 In 2020, U.S. economic adviser Larry Kudlow proposed selling debt with a structure similar to war bonds to help support the economy through the coronavirus pandemic.
 In the end, the stimulus package was funded using regular Treasury bills.
 The EU mulled a sale of what became known as “coronabonds” during the pandemic, a controversial risk-sharing instrument.
 While that idea didn’t fly, the bloc’s 27 members have embarked on their biggest-ever splurge in joint borrowing, known as the NextGenerationEU bond program.

 5. Are war bonds controversial?